- »Top Five Poker Strategy Books 2020

 Do not buy The Theory of Poker if you expect to be taught how to play pocket tens to a three-bet from a loose-passive player because it simply is not that kind of poker strategy book.
 David Sklansky’s 1999 masterpiece is more about how to think like a professional poker player.

 It can be quite hard going in some places because, as the name suggests, it is heavy on the theory side of the game.
 It could be worth the price of buying just to delve into what Sklansky called the Fundamental Theorem of Poker.
-That said, if you can digest it, some of the concepts discussed are still relevant today and being able to think like a pro can sometimes lead you to playing like one.
+That said, if you can digest it, some concepts discussed are still relevant today and being able to think like a pro can sometimes lead you to playing like one.

 Harrington on Hold’em